reflectoring/reflectoring.github.io/_posts/2019-01-12-unit-testing-spring-boot.md

 }
 ```

-Now we have a very concise class without boilerplate code that can be instantiated easily in
+Now, we have a very concise class without boilerplate code that can be instantiated easily in
 a plain java test case:

 ```java